sofiawallq/vintage-corner/README.md

 ### About page

 The about page containts some general info about the company behind the store.
 It also provides the user with important links to Terms & Conditions, Privacy Policy and Shipping information.
-I would have liked to put all of those important documents under its own headline in the navigation menu, but since time is of the esseence I had to settle with putting it all in here right now since I didn't really have the time to figure out the layout for that section in the navigation menu.
+I would have liked to put all of those important documents under its own headline in the navigation menu, but since time is of the esseence I had to settle for putting it all in here right now since I didn't really have the time to figure out the layout for that section in the navigation menu.

 ![printscreen about page](static/images/printscreens/about_page.jpg)